 “It is a high wear area that demands a lot more attention than any other part of the field,” said Troy Smith, National Sports Turf Products Sales Manager for Ewing Irrigation & Landscape Supply.

 In order to maintain your turf’s strong center, here’s what you can do.

 Preventative care is key in combatting worn turf areas and several measures can be taken to keep your field’s center healthy.
 One of those measures is preventative seeding.

-“If you take part in preventative seeding, when the wear happens you have seedlings coming up to replace the damaged grass,” Smith said.
+“If you take part in preventative seeding when the wear happens you have seedlings coming up to replace the damaged grass,” Smith said.
 “A great time to put seed down is prior to practices so that the athletes cleat the seed into the soil for you!”

-One option is re-sodding.
-“Re-sodding will be the quickest way to fix the middle of your field with instant greening of the area.”
+One option is to re-sod the area.
+“Re-sodding will be the quickest way to fix the middle of your field with instant greening of the area,” Smith said.
 This method is often more expensive than others, but is the quickest way to make your field playable again.